Table of Contents

 - It reacts with HCl to form aluminum chloride (AlCl3) and water.

 - Unabsorbed aluminum salts have constipating effect.

 - Due to laxative and constipating effects of magnesium and aluminum salts respectively, magnesium hydroxide and aluminum hydroxide are frequently combined in proprietary combinations.

 Sodium bicarbonate (NaHCO3):

 - It reacts with HCl to form sodium chloride and carbon dioxide.

-- Unreacted bicarbonate may produce metabolic alkalosis due to its readily absorption.
+- Unreacted bicarbonate may produce metabolic alkalosis due to its ready absorption.